Meet the New Citizens' Gateway Trustees

 Sanja Dujmovic Potnar

-From 2021 to 2022 Sanja worked in the area of climate change issues as part of the Global Legislators Organisation for a Balanced Environment, and she organised a number of Student – MP Climate surgeries in primary and secondary schools across London as well as contributing to the organization of the Schools Climate Summit as part of the London Climate Action Week 2021 and 2022.
+From 2021 to 2022, Sanja worked in the area of climate change issues as part of the Global Legislators Organisation for a Balanced Environment, and she organised a number of Student – MP Climate surgeries in primary and secondary schools across London, as well as contributing to the organisation of the Schools Climate Summit as part of the London Climate Action Week 2021 and 2022.

 Since June 2023, Sanja has worked as a program officer for the Association of Commonwealth Universities, promoting UK higher education for international development.